jinnovation/resume/data.typ

         ],
         highlights: (
             [
-                Led the hiring and management of a team of engineering contractors and an external development agency; defined, communicated, and coordinated development roadmap, led platform evaluations, and defined technical ways-of-working for a brand-new team;
+                Coordinated the hiring and management of a team of engineering contractors and an external development agency; defined, communicated, and coordinated development roadmap, led platform evaluations, and defined technical ways-of-working for a brand-new team;
             ],
             [
-                Spearheaded 0-to-1 development of platform for collaborative, crowd-sourced auditing of large language models (open-source and vendor) using Vercel, Next.js, and the Hugging Face API; enabled over 100
+                Led 0-to-1 development of platform for collaborative, crowd-sourced auditing of large language models (open-source and vendor) using Vercel, Next.js, and the Hugging Face API; enabled over 100